Ladas/vut-example-rails-app/README.md

     git clone https://github.com/Ladas/vut-example-rails-app.git

-go to dir and install all gems
+go to the dir the and install all gems

     cd vut-example-rails-app
     bundle install

+start the app

+    rails server -e development -p 8080